A Unifying Perspective on Non-Stationary Kernels for Deeper Gaussian Processes: Theoretical Motivation for Our Non-Stationarity Measure

 \section{Theoretical Motivation for Our Non-Stationarity Measure}

 The simple technique used in this paper is to measure non-stationarity in the covariance structure of a dataset based on the idea of model misspecification.
-If we assume that the true generating model (i.e., data-generating mechanism that generates the training data) and the fitted GP model both belong to the same model class $\mathcal{M}$ parameterized by the likelihood family $p(\mathbf{y},\mathbf{x}\mid(\sigma_s,l))$, $(\sigma_s,l)$ is the stationary-kernel parameterization (the hyperparameters) of a stationary and isotropic GP, then minimizing the KL divergence is equivalent to maximizing the likelihood.
-Assuming the stationary data-generating model $p(\mathbf{y},\mathbf{x}\mid(\sigma_s,l)_{2})$ and a stationary GP model likelihood $p(\mathbf{y},\mathbf{x}\mid(\sigma_s,l)_{1})$, the following argument shows this equivalence.

-Now, when the data-generating model and stationary GP models don't belong to the same model class $\mathcal{M}$, the KL divergence can be decomposed as:
+Unlike traditional non-stationary measures (e.g., histograms, periodograms), our non-stationary measure is model-specific and can generate visual checks in wider scenarios.
+We followed \citet{white1982maximum} and \citet{schervish2012theory} in the following arguments.